DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Results

 where $[p(x)]$ is the pressure jump at $x$, $[p(x)] \equiv p(x^{+}) - p(x^{-})$ with $x^{\pm}$ as in \eqref{eq:young-laplace}, and where $s(u) = 1$ only in voxels with $u_i > 1$, representing pressure exerted in overcrowded spaces as discussed in \S\ref{sec:cellsorting}.

 Using the parameters in \tabref{parameters_tumor_growth} we get the growth patterns shown in \figref{tumor}, where different morphologies emerge due to differences in surface tension.
 The different morphologies can be explained by analysis of a corresponding PDE model, facilitated by the basis of the framework in time and space continuous physics \cite{blom2024morphological}.
+In fact, in this paper, the net volumetric growth rates of the tumor could be accurately predicted from the PDE and compared well with the DLCM model.